vmware-archive/kubeless/README.md

 * Add other runtimes, currently only Python is supported
 * Deploy Kafka and Zookeeper using StatefulSets for persistency
 * Instrument the runtimes via Prometheus to be able to create pod autoscalers automatically
-* Get rid off the need for a proxy by switching k8s clients to monitor the custom resources.
+* Get rid of the need for a proxy by switching k8s clients to monitor the custom resources.